Schmidsfeld/TelegrafFritzBox/README.md

 * Have a dedicated user on the Fritz!Box (the username:Telegraf is assumed, but any will do)
 * Install python3 and pip  (for example: apt install python3-pip)
 * Locally clone the fritzconnection library (pip3 install fritzconnection)
-* Clone this project (git clone https://github.com/Schmidsfeld/TelegrafFritzBox/
+* Clone this project (git clone https://github.com/Schmidsfeld/TelegrafFritzBox/)
 * Edit the python file and adjust the credentials (nano ./TelegrafFritzBox/telegrafFritzBox.py)
 * Make it executeamle (chmod +x ./TelegrafFritzBox/telegrafFritzBox.py)
 * Test the output (python3 ./TelegrafFritzBox/telegrafFritzBox.py)
 * Copy it to the appropiate locatio (cp ./TelegrafFritzBox/telegrafFritzBox.py /usr/local/bin)
 * Copy the Telegraf config file to the correct location or append it to your current file (cp ./TelegrafFritzBox/telegrafFritzBox.conf /etc/telegraf/telegraf.d)
 * Restart your Telegraf service (systemctl restart telegraf)
-* Load your Grafana Dashboard
+* Load your Grafana dashboard (GrafanaFritzBoxDashboard.json)

+## Future Plans
+This Project is ready and tested locally, to ensure it is suiteable for publications, but not yet finished.
+For some parts I need help with additional testing (especially other connections than DSL).
+There are several things planned for future releases:
+* Gather more stats (active clients in LAN, etc)
+* Getting data about active phones and calls etc
+* Read data from connected smarthome devices like the Fritz!DECT200
+* Gather upstream information for cable based uplinks